dirtyredbeard/IST643/Review/review.md

 A basic understanding of how developers develop, deploy and run software in containers will give you a head start on a number of topics we'll discuss this semester.

+It is recommended that you read this [overview of Docker](https://docs.docker.com/engine/docker-overview/) and then work through this [orientation of Docker](https://docs.docker.com/get-started/).

 ## Connecting to the ITELL environment

 The iSchool maintains a private cloud, leveraging VMware solutions, to host virtual machines for curricular use.
 Each student will be provisioned virtual machines which can be used to practice skills and concepts throughout the semester.